Lego Star Wars Battles

 Lego Star Wars Battles is a deck-building real-time strategy video game developed by TT Games subsidiaries TT Odyssey and Playdemic, and published by Warner Bros.
 Games and Lucasfilm Games.
-The game released on September 3, 2019 for Android.
+It released on September 3, 2019 for Android.

-The game had been discontinued on July 1, 2020.
-The game had been relaunched on September 24, 2021 on Apple Arcade.
+The game was discontinued on July 1, 2020, but was relaunched on September 24, 2021 on Apple Arcade.

 Gameplay

 A screenshot from the game; featuring Luke Skywalker, (left) Darth Vader (right) and the game in center.

 In the game, players build and upgrade their collection of characters, vehicles, and troops, representing the Light Side and the Dark Side of The Force.
 Characters in the game will include Darth Vader, Obi-Wan Kenobi, Luke Skywalker, Princess Leia, and Kylo Ren.
 The game features real-time strategy and tower defense mechanics, where players deploy units onto a battlefield to attack the opponent's base while defending their own.
 The objective is to destroy enemy turrets and the base within a set time limit.

 The gameplay involves collecting and upgrading cards that represent different units and abilities.
 Each card can be leveled up to increase its power and effectiveness in battle.
 Players create decks from their card collection to develop their strategies, balancing offensive and defensive capabilities.
 The game requires players to manage their resources and choose when to deploy units and use special abilities.
 The arenas are inspired by various Star Wars locations and include environmental challenges.

 The ranking system matches players with opponents of similar skill levels.
 Winning matches rewards players with resources and cards to enhance their collection.
 The game offers various events and challenges for additional rewards and progression.